SystemsApproach/5G/primer.rst

 (often corresponding to some type of application), where a given subscriber might be sending and receiving traffic that belongs to multiple classes at any given time.
-We explore this idea in much more depth in a later section.
+We explore this idea in much more depth in a later chapter.

 .. _fig-scheduler:
 .. figure:: figures/Slide13.png